 We have facilities at the cottage for secure cycle storage

 There is excellent public transport in the area.
-Greenfield station, with an hourly train services to Manchester and Huddersfield, is just a fifteen minute walk away.
+Greenfield station, with hourly train services to Manchester and Leeds, is just a fifteen minute walk away.

 Bus stops to local towns and villages are within 5 minutes walk.